 During the migration of a web application, I got the below error while restoring a database on another server.
 The collation id may differ based on the MySQL version.

 Error 1273 (HY000) at line 25 Unknown collation: 'utf8mb4_0900_ai_ci'

 After a little investigation, I found that the MySQL server running on the destination is an older version than the source.
 So we got that the destination server doesn’t contain the required database collation.

 Then we do a little tweak in the backup file to resolve this.
 Edit the database backup file in text editor and replace “utf8mb4_0900_ai_ci” with “utf8mb4_general_ci” and “CHARSET=utf8mb4” with “CHARSET=utf8“.

 Replace the below string:

 ENGINE=InnoDB DEFAULT CHARSET=utf8 COLLATE=utf8_general_ci;

-The Linux system users can use sed command to replace text in file directly.
+The Linux system users can use the sed command to replace text in files directly.

 sed -i 's/utf8mb4_0900_ai_ci/utf8_general_ci/g' backup.sql

 That it. after the above changes, the database was successfully restored!